The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Model, results and background

-The above target is a statement about a \emph{restricted equilibrium}: it provides a sharp estimates for the probability that the halo has a volume that lies inside an interval of width $C\beta^{-2/3}$ around the volume of the critical disc $B_{R_c(\kappa)}(0)$.
-By writing \be \Phi(\kappa) = -(\kappa-1) \pi (R_c(\kappa)-2)^2 + \big[\pi R_c(\kappa)^2 - \pi (R_c(\kappa)-2)^2\big], \ee we see that we may think of $\Phi(\kappa)$ as (a leading order approximation of) the \emph{free energy of the critical droplet}, consisting of the bulk free energy and the surface tension, and of $\Psi(\kappa)$ as (a leading order approximation of) the \emph{entropy} associated with the fluctuations of the surface of the critical droplet, which plays the role of a correction term to the free energy.
-We will see that there are order $\beta$ discs inside the critical droplet and order $\beta^{1/3}$ discs touching its boundary (see Fig.~\ref{fig:critdrop}).
-We remark that $\beta$ is to be viewed as a dimensionless quantity, i.e., the inverse temperature divided by some unit of energy.
+In the approximation of $I(\kappa,\beta;C)$, we will see that the two quantities defined in \eqref{GammaK} play a pivotal role.
+Namely, $\Phi(\kappa)$ is the minimum of the rate function in the large deviation principle with rate $\beta$ for the \emph{volume of the halo}, and determines the \emph{shape of the critical droplet}, which is close to a disk with radius $\Rc(\kappa)$, while $\Psi(\kappa)$ comes from the \emph{fluctuations of the critical droplet} and is obtained via a \emph{weak} large deviation principle for the random variable $\beta^{2/3} |V-\pi \Rc^2(\kappa)|$ under the Gibbs measure in \eqref{gibbs1alt}.
+The rate is $\beta^{1/3}$ and the rate function is \emph{degenerate}, being equal to the constant $\Psi(\kappa)$.
+This degeneracy reflects the fact that the radius of the critical droplet is close to $\Rc(\kappa)$, for which $\Phi'_\kappa(\Rc(\kappa)) = 0$.
+Intuitively, we may think of $\Phi(\kappa)$ as (a leading order approximation of) the \emph{free energy} of the critical droplet, consisting of the bulk free energy and the surface tension, and of $\Psi(\kappa)$ as (a leading order approximation of) the \emph{entropy} associated with the fluctuations of the surface of the critical droplet, which plays the role of a correction term to get the full free energy.
+We will see that there are order $\beta$ unit disks inside the critical droplet and order $\beta^{1/3}$ unit disks touching its boundary (see Fig.~\ref{fig:critdrop}).
+We remark that $\beta$ is to be viewed as a dimensionless quantity, i.e., the inverse temperature divided by a unit of energy.
 Otherwise, its fractional powers would not make sense.